Global19-atlassian-net/iODKbook2/AlgLin/source/dowody_przeksztalcenia_lin.rst

 **Proof and discussion.**

-A tranformation :math:`\;F\;` is injective :math:`\,` if different arguments correspond to different images:
+A tranformation :math:`\;F\;` is injective :math:`\,` if distinct arguments are mapped to distinct images:

 .. math::